ComposableFi/composable/.nix/README.md

 ## Guidelines

 Variables which are input from external non `nix` files (examples, json/yaml/toml) to be suffixed with `-input`.
-Inputs prevent early validation of packages without instationation.
+Inputs prevent early validation of packages without instantiation.

 Scrips are located in folders on which they act upon, until scope is multifolder or not scoped.
 ## Source or binary for Rust deps?